 Intentional and unintentional transboundary movement with reference to AIA requirements

 Trees display a special challenge in the context of the provisions of the Biosafety Protocol and the recommendations regarding conservation and development of forest biodiversity in the Convention on Biological Diversity setting the framework for the Protocol.
 According to the Protocol, the definition of a living organism in Art.
 3 (h) refers to the capability of the biological entity to transfer or reproduce genetic material.
 Besides seeds the ability to sprout makes a tree capable to reproduce its genetic material under certain conditions.
-Thus all GM wood parts still capable of vegetative reproduction should be seen as a living organisms.
+Thus all GM wood parts still capable of vegetative reproduction should be seen as living organisms.
 In this context there may be some overlap in the relation between "intentional transboundary movement for intentional introduction into the environment" (Art 7) as well as "unintentional transboundary movements" (Art.
 17), e.g. in cases of LM tree releases on locations close to national borders as well as in cases of commercial approvals of LM trees.
 As a result, those cases of commercial and experimental release approvals by a Party should trigger the examination if the provisions of Art.
 7 and/or Art.17 apply.

 Planning Phase of a Risk Assessment of transgenic trees

-The Comparative approach - aspects of implementation?
+The Comparative approach - aspects of implementation

 Rationale (see “Planning Phase of the Risk Assessment”, “The choice of comparators” in the Roadmap)